PS 62 students learn about water quality by caring for trout

 TIC, which has been in New York City since 1997, has grown from about 20 schools at its inception to just over 200 schools in 2019.

-Students in the program will hatch, raise and release the juvenile trout into the water streams that supply New York City with its drinking water.
+Students in the program will hatch, raise and release the juvenile trout into the water streams that supply the city with its drinking water.
 Throughout the school year, students learn how to test the quality and PH balance in the water as well as learn first-hand about the development cycle of fish.

 New Yorkers use about a billion gallons of water a day across the five boroughs.
 According to Timbers all of it is unfiltered.

-According to Timbers, TIC receives about $10,000 a year from DEP to fund school programs across New York State.
-The program is free, but the schools need to buy a few pieces of equipment to participate.
+According to Timbers, the group receives about $10,000 a year from the city to fund school programs across New York State.
+The program is free, but participating schools need to buy a few pieces of equipment to take part.

 For teachers the total cost is about $1,200.
-The largest expense is the water chiller, which runs about $600, and for many schools in traditionally underserved areas, like the South Bronx, the costs are often covered with donations from TIC and other donors.
+The largest expense is the water chiller, which runs about $600, and for many schools in traditionally underserved areas the costs are often covered with donations from donors.

 Joelle Diesman, a third-grade teacher at PS 62 on Fox Street, said that she was able to get almost all of the equipment from Trout in the Classroom.
 The rest of the funding came from Donorchoose.org, a nonprofit website where teachers can crowdsource for funding for materials and resources.